ABS-CBN: ABS-CBN vs. Willing Willie copyright case

 A 25-page ruling dated May 22, 2015, dismissed the case against Revillame.
-After the Quezon City RTC demanded a bond from Revillame to answer any further damage the network might sustain, the fee was waived.
+After the Quezon City regional trial court demanded a bond from Revillame to answer any further damage the network might sustain, the fee was waived.

-2020 franchise renewal controversy
+2020 Broadcasting shutdown and franchise renewal controversy

-Since April 2017, ABS-CBN was attacked by former president Rodrigo Duterte, as the network refused to air his 2016 presidential campaign ads in favor of a smear ad paid for by-then vice presidential candidate Antonio Trillanes.
-However, according to the country's Commission on Elections spokesperson James Jimenez, the controversial ad was within election law, under "Partisan Political Activity".
+Since April 2017, ABS-CBN was attacked by former president Rodrigo Duterte, as the network refused to air his 2016 presidential campaign ads in favor of a smear ad paid for by vice presidential candidate Antonio Trillanes.
+However, according to Commission on Elections spokesperson James Jimenez, the controversial ad was within election law, under "Partisan Political Activity".
 Duterte publicly stated that he would oppose the 25-year franchise renewal of ABS-CBN, and former Laguna governor E.R.
 Ejercito supported his plan.
 Opposition lawmakers as well as labor groups objected to Duterte's stance on ABS-CBN, as the franchise's non-renewal would compromise the employees of the network; stating that the blocking of the franchise renewal had no merit.
 Opposition groups also claimed that the non-renewal of the franchise violates press freedom.

-Under Philippine law, broadcasting networks require a congressional franchise (Republic Act) to operate television and radio stations for 25 years; the absence of one will lead to the suspension of its operations.
-ABS-CBN's legislative franchise, which was approved by the virtue of Republic Act No. 7966 (granted last March 30, 1995), was scheduled to expire on May 4, 2020, because the franchise would become effective fifteen days after its publication on the Official Gazette on April 19, 1995.
+Under Philippine law, broadcasting networks require a congressional franchise to operate television and radio stations for 25 years; the absence of one will lead to the suspension of its operations.
+ABS-CBN's legislative franchise, which was approved by the virtue of Republic Act No. 7966 granted on March 30, 1995, was scheduled to expire on May 4, 2020, because the franchise would become effective fifteen days after its publication on the Official Gazette on April 19, 1995.
 At least 12 lawmakers have filed their own versions for a new franchise of the network.
 House Speaker Alan Peter Cayetano assured that Congress will tackle the franchise with fairness.

 On February 24, 2020, the CEO of the network apologized to Duterte for not airing his political advertisements during his 2016 polls, which Duterte accepted, and Congress made its decision to investigate their franchise renewal.